-The mystery of Toronto's gay village killings
+Toronto serial killer made gay safe space a hunting ground

 "His laugh was just ridiculous," Jodi Becker, a bartender at Zipperz and close friend of Navaratnam's, told the Toronto Star after he went missing.
 "If Skanda started laughing, everybody started laughing, even if nothing was funny."

-The three disappearances prompted police to create a task force, Project Houston, in 2013.
-A year and a half later, having uncovered little information, police abandoned the effort.

-So far, only one of those men, Kayhan, has been identified by police as one of McArthur's alleged victims.
-The other two remain unsolved missing persons cases.
+But as late as December that year, Toronto police were publicly saying there was "no evidence" of a serial killer and that Kinsman and Esen's disappearances were unconnected to a string of other missing person cases in the Village.

-These unanswered questions still haunt Haran Vijayanathan, executive director of the Alliance for South Asian Aids Prevention.
+Unanswered questions still haunt Haran Vijayanathan, executive director of the Alliance for South Asian Aids Prevention, who has been speaking on behalf of many of the victims.

-He has asked for a third-party investigation into why Project Houston was abandoned, and why it took the disappearance of a white man, Andrew Kinsman, to launch the police into action.
+He successfully called for an independent inquiry - which is still ongoing - into how police handle missing person investigations.

-If police had paid more attention, Vijayanathan said, "you can't help but wonder if the lives of the other men who passed or are missing could have been potentially saved".
+If police had paid more attention, Vijayanathan told the BBC last February, "you can't help but wonder if the lives of the other men who passed or are missing could have been potentially saved".

 "Those are the 'what ifs', and 'ands' we have to contend with."